ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.vis-justgage/README.md

   "color": "#000000"
 }
 ```
-It must be valid JSON object.
+It must be a valid JSON object.
 Single quotas are not allowed!
 More about pointer options could be found here: https://github.com/toorshia/justgage#pointer-options

 ## Changelog